cvicens/archetype-operator/README.md

 The meeting with the customer was focused on new Openshift features around Ops, and most of the time was spent on [Kubernetes Operators](https://operatorhub.io/what-is-an-operator), why, how, etc. In fact it was conducted as a lab where we used the [Prometheus Operator](https://github.com/coreos/prometheus-operator), I'm referring to [this short lab](https://medium.com/devopslinks/using-the-operator-lifecycle-manager-to-deploy-prometheus-on-openshift-cd2f3abb3511).
 What is curious is that the relevant outcome of the meeting came from a side conversation about their CI/CD pipelines and specifically about configuration management... at that moment I thought what if we use an operator to ensure that configuration is as defined in the git repository.

-The conversation with the partner happened around the same week... again a side conversation (how important is wandering aroung every now and then ;-) this time it was about creating some kind of archetype to speed up the first moves of a new project forced me to develop the operator.
+The conversation with the partner happened around the same week... again a side conversation (how important is wandering around every now and then ;-) this time it was about creating some kind of archetype to speed up the first moves of a new project forced me to develop the operator.
 The key concept of the side conversation was [GitOps](https://www.weave.works/technologies/gitops/), a new concept for me that fitted perfectly with the previous conversation about configuration management.

 So I decided to prove that this all made sense... and here's the result.